enzymejs/enzyme/CONTRIBUTING.md

 1. If the pull request fixes a bug, it should include tests that fail without the changes, and pass with them.
 1. If the pull request adds functionality, the docs should be updated as part of the same PR.
-1. The pull request should work for both React 0.14 and React 0.13.
-The CI server should run the tests in both versions automatically when you push the PR, but if you'd like to check locally, you can do so (see above).
+1. The pull request should work for React 15, React 0.14 and React 0.13.
+The CI server should run the tests in all versions automatically when you push the PR, but if you'd like to check locally, you can do so (see above).
 1. Please rebase and resolve all conflicts before submitting.